 Rankings

-2. Halo Top Ice Cream
+1. Halo Top Ice Cream

 Halo Top Ice Cream is a great all-natural ice cream that’s also low in sugar and high in protein.

 The primary source of additional protein comes in the form of eggs and whey, while the sugar is replaced with a mix of erythritol, stevia, and chicory root to give it a sweetness almost indistinguishable from real ice cream, but with only five grams of sugar per serving.
+These advantages make it our top pick overall.

-3. Enlightened Vanilla
+3. Enlightened Keto Collection

-4. Newa Nutrition High Protein Ice Cream Mix
+5. Newa Nutrition High Protein Ice Cream Mix

 Newa Nutrition High Protein Ice Cream Mix is an instant ice cream powder that’s fortified with whey protein concentrate and egg white powder for a strong dose of protein.

 Each serving has an impressive 14.5 grams of protein, and only eight grams of carbohydrates total.
-The sweetness comes from a combination of stevia and sucralose, and there are no artificial sweeteners, flavors, or coloring agents, making it a solid choice for a high protein ice cream
+The sweetness comes from a combination of stevia and sucralose, and there are no artificial sweeteners, flavors, or coloring agents, making it a solid choice for a high protein ice cream.

-5. Magic Cup Fortified Nutrition Wild Berry
+7. Magic Cup Fortified Nutrition Wild Berry

 Magic Cup Fortified Nutrition Wild Berry is specially formulated for people who are on restricted diets: it tries to pack all the nutrients you’d normally get in a healthy diet into a frozen but softly-textured ice-cream like product.